What is it?

 The game teaches American English and culture in the context of a student entering a university setting for the first time.
 For example, Trace, the main character, navigates the campus in search of the student information center to obtain his student identification card in order to access certain buildings and ultimately progress to the next level of play.
 This game (and all of its supporting material) is part of an outreach program of the Office of English Language Programs and the American English resource center, which supports the efforts of the Regional English Language Officers (RELOs) worldwide.
 RELOs work directly with English language specialists to promote American culture and English language learning activities in public and private schools abroad.

-What learning principles and practices is it based on?
+Which learning principles and practices is it based on?

 I was able to interview key stakeholders about the game’s program theory.
 Based on their comments and my review of the game and existing documents, I concluded that Trace Effects is based on the following major concepts: cognitivism, constructivism, the communicative approach to language acquisition, the Teachers of English to Speakers of Other Languages (TESOL) Technology Standards Framework, and gaming as an instructional strategy.
 Moreover, the DOS’s vision (pillars) factor into the game.
 The following DOS pillars are embedded in the levels/lessons of the game: entrepreneurship, community activism, empowering women, science and innovation, environmental conservation, and conflict resolution.